My dad put me in a dumpster once.

 All throughout college, I tried to have patience.
 I felt bad for not having more patience.
 I’d tell myself over and over again—I only get one dad.
 My dad is alive and I only get one.
 I should be grateful for all that he is.

 Right before the start of my senior year, we had one last stressful interaction that just threw me over the edge.
 He owed my mom money for my brother’s tuition, which I had been enlisted to collect.
 He told me he’d only give me the money if I used my phone to text people who supposedly owed him money.
 I begged him not to make me do it.
 I did it anyway.
-Whoever he made me text replied about 20 minutes later, urging me to tell my friend John to stop bothering them.
+Whomever he made me text replied about 20 minutes later, urging me to tell my friend John to stop bothering them.

 This was my breaking point, I guess.
 This wasn’t my friend—this was my father.
 Therapists, friends, and family members urged me to “take a break.”
 So I took the break.
 And it was essentially the end of our relationship.

 My dad would still call me on holidays and my birthday.
-Our brief exchanges all had the same message: He was my father and I owed him a phone call.
+Our brief exchanges all had the same message: he was my father and I owed him a phone call.
 This was our cycle for years.
-I saw him three times in the past six years: First at my grandmother’s wake, second at my grandfather’s birthday, and third when he requested I drive him to my grandpa’s house in his ex-wife’s car.
+I saw him three times in the past six years: first at my grandmother’s wake, second at my grandfather’s birthday, and third when he requested I drive him to my grandpa’s house in his ex-wife’s car.

 I found out that my father had cancer on Christmas in 2016.
 I was at my then-boyfriends house, entranced in a world of familial normalcy and sugar cookies in rural Massachusetts.
 My sister called me and told me my dad was sick and that the doctors told him that he had about a year.